Heartwarming / Harry Potter and the Goblet of Fire

 From the Film:

-Fleur's reaction to Harry having saved her sister "even though she wasn't yours to save" really serves to humanize her character; Clemence Poesy did a wonderful job in that one small moment.
+Fleur's reaction to Harry having saved her sister really serves to humanize her character; despite getting almost no lines in the film, Clemence Poesy did a wonderful job in that one small moment.

 Fleur:(In tears) You saved her, even though she wasn't yours to save.
 My little sister.
 Thank you!
 (Kisses Harry on both cheeks and stands to face Ron.)
 And you.
 You helped!
 Ron: Well...yeah, a bit.
 (Fleur giggles and kisses Ron on both cheeks before walking away, leaving him stunned.)
 Ron:(Under his breath) Merci.

 Hermione wrapping Harry with her towel and giving him a kiss on the head.